Vishnudevananda Saraswati: Allegations of abuse

+Allegations against Vishnudevananda

 Julie Salter worked for 11 years as Vishnudevananda's personal assistant, until his death in 1993.
-She has stated that she was continuously overworked and sleep-deprived, and that she became dependent and unable to leave.
-She stated that for three of these years Vishnudevananda abused her sexually.
+In 2019 in a public Facebook post, Salter stated that she was continuously overworked and sleep-deprived, and that she became dependent and unable to leave.
+She stated that for three years Vishnudevananda abused her sexually.
+Her post sparked a controversy amongst some who followed Vishnudevananda and the Sivananda Yoga Vedanta Centres (ISYVC).
+Several former and current students criticised the ISYVC for continuous reverence of Vishnudevananda and demanded the organisation to remove his portraits from altars and yoga practice rooms.

-In 2007, Salter reported sexual abuse committed against her by Vishnudevananda to The International Sivananda Yoga Vedanta Centres, but they did not accept her allegations.
-In November 2019, Salter posted a personal testimony to Facebook, detailing the long-term physical, mental, and sexual abuse she received from Vishnudevananda.
-The testimony prompted several other women to publish their own testimonies about abuse by Vishnudevananda; Pamela Kyssa stated on Salter's thread that Vishnudevananda had raped her in 1974.
-The next month, December 2019, the Board of Directors published an apology for not believing her 2007 allegations.
+Salter's personal testimony, posted to Facebook in December 2019, detailed the long-term physical, mental, and sexual abuse she allegedly received from Vishnudevananda.
+The testimony prompted two other women to publish their own testimonies about abuse by Vishnudevananda; Pamela Kyssa stated on Salter's thread that Vishnudevananda had raped her in 1974.
+The ISYVC Board of Directors published a statement expressing dismay at the allegations raised by Salter.
+Salter reported she had brought her complaint regarding sexual abuse committed against her by Vishnudevananda to The ISYVC, but they did not accept her allegations.
+Following the Board of Director's first statement, a second statement admitted Salter's earlier complaint and apologised for not believing her 2007 allegations.
 The Board promised to run an independent investigation of the allegations made by Salter and others.
 The investigator, Marianne Plamondon of Langlois in Montreal, declined to comment on whether the results of the investigation would be made public.
+In February 2020, the investigation was suspended, only hours before Salter and other women were scheduled to speak to the investigator.
+The organisation stated financial reasons for their decision.

 Salter and 14 other women described their experiences, including alleged rape, to the BBC journalist and Sivananda yoga teacher Ishleen Kaur.
 Salter stated that when she told Vishnudevananda she did not understand his instruction to lie down next to him, he replied "Tantra yoga", implying some form of spiritual sexual activity.

+The Project SATYA investigation

+Project SATYA was established by Angela Gollat, Antonia Abu Matar, and Jens Augspurger and primarily served as a discussion space and survivor support group on Facebook.
+The Project SATYA admins lamented the lack of clarity and transparency in the ISYVC approach, including their initial reluctance to provide information on the investigation process.
+The ISYVC later only investigated claims against the then director of the Canadian and Indian ashrams.
+The director was suspended as a reaction to the allegations, but the results of this investigation were never published.
+In 2022 the organisation published a statement stating that the suspended director still used his organisation affiliation in India and ignored his suspension.
+The incident caused a split between the ISYVC and its Indian division.